 Liver transplants are life-saving procedures for people with severe liver diseases, and there are different types of liver transplant based on the source of the liver and the recipient’s condition.
 In India, people seeking a liver donor in India often turn to highly specialized liver hospitals in India that offer various options for transplant surgeries.

-The types of liver transplant performed depend on factors such as liver availability, the recipient’s health, and medical advancements.
+Liver transplant performed depend on factors such as liver availability, the recipient’s health, and medical advancements.
 Generally, liver transplants can be performed using livers from deceased or living donors, with variations like living donor transplant and split liver transplant.
 In this blog, we will explore the different types of liver transplant and provide insights into these important procedures.
 Understanding these options helps patients make informed decisions about their treatment and improves their chances of a successful recovery.

 Three Types of Liver Transplant